jtadeulopes/jets-sns-to-sqs/README.md

 ## Important

-Make sure you are on at least Jets v2.3.2.
-[Shared Resource Extensions](https://rubyonjets.com/docs/shared-resources/extensions/) were fixed in the release.
+Make sure you are on at least Jets v2.3.3.
+[Shared Resource Extensions](https://rubyonjets.com/docs/shared-resources/extensions/) and `sqs_queue` were fixed in the release.

 Deploy app: